 Stakeholder Advisory Committee (SAC) Meeting 1

-The purpose of the first Davisville Community and Aquatic Centre SAC was to welcome and introduce members and the project team; review and confirm the Terms of Reference; share, discuss and confirm Program Goals and Design Principles; answer questions of clarification; and share next steps.
+On April 21, the first SAC meeting welcomed and introduced members and the project team; reviewed and confirmed the Terms of Reference; shared, discussed and confirmed Program Goals and Design Principles; answered questions of clarification; and shared next steps.

-Download the meeting summary and final terms of reference.
+Download the April 21, 2021 SAC meeting summary and final terms of reference.

 Online Survey

-An online survey was available from March 18, 2021, to April 5, 2021.
-The survey asked for feedback on the type of programming and features community members would like in the Davisville Community and Aquatic Centre’s community multi-purpose rooms, lane pool, leisure/tot pool, rooftop and lobby and for feedback on the proposed design principles.
+From March 1 to April 5, an online survey asked for feedback on the type of programming and features community members would like in the Centre’s community multi-purpose rooms, lane pool, leisure/tot pool, rooftop and lobby.
+The survey also received feedback on the proposed design principles.

 The survey received 989 responses, which included participation from 1,598 individuals.